angelblanco/v1.angelblanco.dev/docs/articles/generate-open-graph-images-with-playwright-and-svelte-kit.md

 date: 2022-05-08
 description: Sharing your URLs to social media it's important.
 Getting a beautiful image preview could make a difference.
 Learn how to generate them with a Sveltekit route and a Playwright node script.
 intro: |
-  Getting the best experience out of a web application includes the hability to share its links as good as possible.
+  Getting the best experience out of a web application includes the ability to share its links as good as possible.
+As you have noticed, Facebook or Twitter automatically display a preview image of the resource you are trying to share.

-  One of the first thing a potential viewer sees when a URL is shared on Facebook or Twitter it's the preview image, based on the [`og:image`](https://ogp.me/) metadata.
-Really great companies know it, you can check [Vercel's](https://github.com/vercel/og-image) on demand generator or [Github](https://github.blog/2021-06-22-framework-building-open-graph-images/) newest approach for it.
+  All the social media platforms get these images' URLs from [The Open Graph Protocol](https://ogp.me/) image metadata tag.
+You can check [Vercel's](https://github.com/vercel/og-image) on-demand generator or [Github's](https://github.blog/2021-06-22-framework-building-open-graph-images/) newest approach to it.

-  As a reference I will use my webpage built with [Svelte kit](https://svelte.dev/) and [Playwright](https://playwright.dev/) to illustrate the process of creating images like the following one.
+  As a reference, I will use my webpage built with [Svelte kit](https://svelte.dev/) and [Playwright](https://playwright.dev/) to illustrate the process of creating images like the following one.

   ![preview](/images/share-default.png)
 tags: ['svelte', 'node', 'js']
 ---